Game Developers Conference (GDC) is part of the Informa Tech Division of Informa PLC

 It’s good to see what has been talked about before at GDC that might be related to your talk.
 Not only can this help you avoid submitting duplicates, but can also help you modify your own proposal.
 Be prepared to share why your talk makes sense now, and what new ideas and context you can bring to the conversation.

 Also, be sure to familiarize yourself with the submission fields on the Call for Submissions page to see exactly what the GDC Advisory Board needs before you start drafting it.
-You can find those here.
+For more details, head to our Call for Submissions page here: Core Concepts or Summits & Game Career Seminar (Coming soon!).

 Lastly, here's the link to a helpful GDC Q&A video on submitting a talk, session, or panel.
 This video provides insight into the process, talks about what advisors look for in proposals and answers key questions from the talk's audience.